DataDog/documentation/content/en/getting_started/continuous_testing/_index.md

 The Synthetic Monitoring and Continuous Testing Explorer allows you to create visualizations and filter [CI batches][22] and [test runs][23] for your Continuous Testing tests.
 Navigate to **UX Monitoring** > **Continuous Testing**.

 Select **CI Batches** or **Test Runs** to see results from your CI batches or test runs in the Explorer.
-Click on a CI batch or test from the list to get a more detailed view of the result.
+Select a CI batch or test from the list to get a more detailed view of the result.

 {{< img src="continuous_testing/ci_explorer_test_results.png" alt="ci_explorer_test_results" style="width:100%;" >}}

 ### Create a search query

-Click on one of the following out-of-the-box search queries to start filtering your CI batches or test runs:
+Click one of the following out-of-the-box search queries to filter your CI batches or test runs:
 - [All failing tests][19]
 - [Tests which initially failed but are now passing][20]
 - [Unused Tests][21]